 ‘When doing talks I ask how many people touch the screen to focus or set exposure, and few do.
 This is really important as you are taking creative control.
 You need to get beyond the point-and-shoot mentality with smartphones.’

 ‘Image capture is just one element.
 How will you craft the image afterwards?
-I stack photos, print them, make collages, throw paint at them, experiment with household props.
+I stack photos, print them, make collages, throw paint at them, and experiment with household props.
 Don’t be afraid to play with your smartphone photos.’

 Make the grade

 ‘It’s actually really easy to do your own colour grading, which really makes your images stand out.
 I’ve shown people how to get the Edward Weston look, for example, rather than just relying on the standard Instagram filters and getting the same old look.’

 ‘Interfit’s Badger Beam, a versatile LED video and photo light (priced at $219/£199), is a good entry-level lighting set-up – it also has some great accessories such as colour gels.
 I also experiment with making my own coloured lights using sweet wrappers and a small torch.’

 ‘Don’t just ape what’s trending on Instagram – think about developing your own photographic style.’